*NEW* See a video clip from Birds in Their Habitat.

-Birds in Their Habitat uses masks to inspire an appreciation and understanding of the avian world.
+A Passion for Birds uses masks to inspire an appreciation and understanding of the avian world.
 Captivated by Henry Lappen's beautiful masks and comic portrayal of birds, participants learn how animals adapt to their environment, and why they look and act the way they do.

-Birds in Their Habitat covers several of the core curriculum standards for science.
+A Passion for Birds covers several of the core curriculum standards for science.
 A curriculum guide is available.

 Henry's combined love and knowledge of birds, and his extraordinary ability as a performer make for a very lively show.